rasmussenphilip/Biosecure-D3.4/README.md

 Author

-This R code was developed and written by Philip Rasmussen, for estimating the net economic benefits of biosecurity adoption in dairy cattle across BVD, paratuberculosis, and salmonellosis.
+This R code was developed and written by Philip Rasmussen for estimating the net economic benefits of biosecurity adoption in dairy cattle across BVD, paratuberculosis, and salmonellosis.
 Developed for the Biosecure project (EU Horizon 101083923).